xolox/python-humanfriendly/README.rst

 - Prompting the user to select a choice from a list of options by typing the option's number or a unique substring of the option.

-- Terminal interaction including text styling (ANSI escape sequences) and querying the terminal for its size.
+- Terminal interaction including text styling (ANSI escape sequences), user friendly rendering of usage messages and querying the terminal for its size.

 The `humanfriendly` package is currently tested on Python 2.6, 2.7 and 3.4.